 Tabacum will be of great help for those suffering from motion sickness: nausea, cold perspiration, chills, and pale teguments.
 Other remedies that can be prescribed to treat motion sickness are Cocculus, Petroleum and Sepia.

 You should also include in your first-aid kit the Calendula tincture that is very useful for treatment of open wounds, as well as for gargle in case of tonsillitis: 20 drops are dissolved in 200 ml of cooled boiled water.
 A sunscreen with a protective factor should never be absent from your luggage, and exposure to sun and to peak sun hours 11.00 – 16.00 should be limited.

 Although homeopathic remedies are harmless and free of side effects, they still should be taken only with under homeopath’s supervision.
 The frequency of administration and the dilution factor will be dependent on the seriousness and intensity of symptoms according to the principle: acute symptoms – a more frequent administration, and once the state of health is improved the administration is reduced/stopped.

 I recommend you organize your homeopathic first-aid kit together with your homeopath that will choose the proper dilutions and give some advice on their administration.
 It remains for me to wish you healthy summer days!

-Discover the hidden healing power of small granules, I’m only one click away!Schedule Appointment
+Discover the hidden healing power of small granules, I’m only one click away!Book Now Your Online Appointment